 How To Repot House Plants

-I finally got potting soil and repotted many of my house plants.
-So I thought I’d tell you the steps I personally use when repotting plants.
+I got potting soil and repotted many of my house plants that needed repotting for various reasons.
+So I thought I’d tell you the steps I use when repotting plants.

 I currently prefer potting my house plants in Fox Farm potting soil.
-I’ve used many different kinds.
 I’ve even ordered this one online.
+I have used various kinds of potting soil in the past.
+I like Miracle-Gro potting soil as well.

-- For pots that aren’t new, I fill the sink with hot water and add dish washing liquid.
-I put the pots in the water to soak away bacteria that might be on them.
+- For pots you’ve used before, fill the sink with hot water and add dishwashing liquid.
+Put the pots in the water to soak away any remaining bacteria.
 I use stones or gravel for pot drainage, so I soak those as well.

-- After soaking, I use a sponge or cloth to scrub the dirt that didn’t come off during soaking.
+- After soaking, I use a sponge or cloth to scrub away the dirt that wasn’t removed during soaking.
 Then I rinse the pots and allow them to air dry.

-- I put the clean stones or gravel in the bottom of the pot for drainage.
+- Put the clean stones or gravel in the bottom of the pot for drainage.

-- Then I start adding potting soil.
-Fill to about the middle of the pot.
+- Add potting soil.
+Fill with soil to about the middle of the pot.

 - Now it’s time to take the plant out of the smaller/original pot.
 If it’s being stubborn about coming out of the pot, gently tap the side of the pot to shake the soil loose.

-- If the roots are root bound, I ease the roots apart with my fingers and then place it in the pot.
+- If the roots are root-bound, gently separate them with your fingers and then place them in the pot.

-- I begin adding more potting soil around the plant until I get about an inch from the top of the pot.
+- Begin adding more potting soil around the plant until the soil is about an inch from the top of the pot.

-- Then I begin to gently tamp down the soil around the plant with my fingers.
+- Then gently tamp down the soil around the plant.

-- I then give my plant a drink of water.
+- Give your plant a drink of water.

 I don’t like to use water fresh from the tap to water my plants.
-So I use water that has been sitting at least 24 hours.
-Or I use bottled water.
+So I use water that has been sitting for at least 24 hours, or I use bottled water.

 Always use the appropriate potting soil for your plant.
-What is referred to as potting soil is actually a mix or a blend of different materials.
-Sphagnum moss, perlite, bark, compost, vermiculite, or coir, that feed the plant.
+What is referred to as potting soil is a mix of different materials.
+Sphagnum moss, perlite, bark, compost, and vermiculite feed the plant.

 - Organic potting soil